climlab/climlab/README.rst

 can contain an arbitrarily complex tree of sub-processes (each also some sub-class of ``Process``.)
 Every climate process (radiative, dynamical, physical, turbulent, convective, chemical, etc.) can be simulated as a stand-alone process model, or as a sub-process of a more complex model.
+New classes of model can easily be defined and run interactively by putting together an appropriate collection of sub-processes.

 Most of the actual computation uses standard vectorized ``numpy`` functions.
-It should out-of-the-box on a standard scientific Python distribution.
+It should run out-of-the-box on a standard scientific Python distribution.
 Future versions of ``climlab`` will provide hooks to compiled Fortran code for more numerically intensive processes.

-Currently, ``climlab`` has out-of-the-box support for
+Currently, ``climlab`` has out-of-the-box support and documented examples for

 - 1D grey-radiation and radiative-convective single column models
 - 1D diffusive energy balance models